AparicioSF/AI-Course-at-EUMETSAT/README.md

 ----

 The course covered:
-- A brif introduction to AI history
+- A brief introduction to AI history
 - The main branches of machine learning: Supervised and Unsupervised Learning
 - Theory on the main algorithms used on supervised/unsupervised learning
 - Theory on Deep Learning (Multi layer perceptrons and CNN)